appcelerator-forks/m1ga.titanium-libraries/README.md

 - timeout: int
 - customname: string - new filename for the download
 - parameter: object - you can set this when starting the download and it will be in the callback return object
+- random: boolean (adding random values at the end to ignore caching)
 ___

 ### geo.js